A little more than eleven years ago, we bought a brand new car (GASP! I know — how not frugal! But we are still driving

 The Absolute Best Deal: 6 Months for $25

-All you need to say is “I love Sirius XM, I just can't afford that price.
-Is there any way you can help me?” — and they will help you.
+All you need to say is that “I love Sirius XM, I just can’t afford that price.
+Is there any way you can help me?” — and they will help try to get you on a plan.

 If they don’t, and some representatives won’t, you need to hang up and call again.
 You may have to do this a few times.

 You must take note of when your promotional period ends because they will start charging you full price immediately.
 There will be no warning, it’s automatic renewal at the full price, so mark it on a calendar somewhere and set up notifications.